The64thGamer/cheeseepedia/content/wiki/San Jose, CA (2445 Fontaine Rd).md

 | April 20th, 1988
 |-
 |[https://youtu.be/QHIal3IZPUA Link]
-|An exterior shot of this location and footage of the Half Chuck E. animatronic taken from the 1989 documentary film, _The Silicon Valley Story_.
+|An exterior shot of this location and footage of the Half Chuck E. animatronic taken from the 1989 documentary film, <i>The Silicon Valley Story</i>.
 |1989
 |-
 |[https://youtu.be/srK9ZC2mNNU Link]